-From 2019, every senior manager in every asset management firm must be able to give sound answers to new questions from the UK’s behavioural regulators (FCA and PRA), about the state of their firm’s Culture of service and the Conduct controls that support it.
-Each Senior Managers in the firm will soon be personally responsible for identifying and answering for the ‘acceptable and expected’ conduct of all staff – or face an enforcement intervention for failure to take reasonable steps to prevent detriment to clients.
-From 2020, the entire staff of the firm must also be ready to answer such questions.
+From 2019, every Senior Manager in every UK regulated financial firm must be able to give sound answers to new questions from behavioural regulators, about the state of their firm’s Culture of service and the Conduct controls that support it.
+An enforcer can now ask managers, and indeed front-line staff, to explain directly how their own personal behaviour is ‘acceptable and expected’.
+Those who cannot respond face punishment for failing to take reasonable steps to prevent detriment to clients.

-A firm’s commercial value and continued existence will soon depend on satisfying the regulators’ ‘Culture Audit’ questions, which probe for weaknesses in each firm’s claims to provide good service, modern governance of risk and pro-social outcomes.
-Faced with this entirely new kind of audit requirement, many firms have been wrestling with the discovery that “the type of management information (MI) we’ve had in the past is not the MI we now need”.
+A firm’s commercial value and continued existence will soon depend on satisfying this type of ‘Culture Audit’ question from regulators, probing for weaknesses in each firm’s claims to provide good service, modern governance of risk and pro-social outcomes.
+Faced with this entirely new kind of reporting requirement, many firms have been wrestling with the discovery that “the type of management information (MI) we’ve had in the past is not the MI we now need”.

-As well as having to formally prove their competence and show the active steps they are taking to manage Conduct and Culture, firms’ managers must understand the essentials of behavioural reporting, with dedicated frameworks for behavioural risk, culture audit reports and conduct evidence dashboards.
-Firms also need to prepare all staff to be ready and able to give coherent answers to an inspector’s questions about good conduct and to point directly to examples of a healthy workplace culture, including evidence of ‘constructive challenge’ throughout the firm.
+Not only do firms have to formally prove their competence and show active steps they are taking to manage Conduct and Culture.
+Managers need to understand the essentials of behavioural reporting, with dedicated frameworks for behavioural risk, culture audit reports and conduct evidence dashboards.
+Firms must prepare all staff to answer frankly (and coherently) an inspector’s questions about good conduct; and to point directly to examples of a healthy workplace culture, including evidence of ‘constructive challenge’ throughout the firm.

-At first, this seems a forbidding obstacle to overcome.
-The solution is not to approach Conduct and Culture simply as Compliance challenges, but to look to embrace the new measures as a positive opportunity to build business value and resilience in the firm.
-At this event, one of the UK’s most experienced specialists in Conduct and Culture will share insights from behavioural research, reporting designs, and practitioner experience gained from working directly with certified Senior Managers and Conduct programme leaders in more than 300 Conduct-regulated firms including leading asset managers, insurers and banks – many of which are already more than three years into the Senior Managers regime.
+At first, this seems a forbidding new regulatory hurdle to overcome but with the right approach, by concentrating on the right internal priorities, firms can achieve this.
+Chief among these is to stop treating Conduct and Culture simply as Compliance challenges, but to embrace the Conduct agenda as a positive opportunity to build business value and resilience in the firm.
+At this event, one of the UK’s foremost specialists in Conduct and Culture will share insights from practitioner experiences, behavioural research, and new reporting designs, gained from working directly with certified Senior Managers and Conduct programme leaders in more than 300 Conduct-regulated firms: asset managers, brokers, credit providers, insurers, and banks*.